 The width of the confidence interval, graphically displayed in the goodness-of-fit plot, is a useful indicator of the power of the study to exclude an effect on the QTc interval.
 Standard power calculations for studies based on concentration-effect models are not straightforward, as the standard error of a prediction is dependent on many details of the data and the model used.
-Simulations based on moxifloxacin data from more than 100 TQT studies performed by Huang et al have shown that a study with 24 subjects will in most cases provide sufficient power to demonstrate assay sensitivity based on a C-OTc model.29 This, however, applies to TQT studies in which the number of subjects on a high dose are higher than in FIH dose-escalation studies.
-Simulations performed by Ferber et al have also shown that including a sufficient number of subjects on placebo is important to control the number of false-negative studies.30 The sample size of FIH studies is not typically based on a formal power calculation to exclude ECG effects.
-However, studies with 4 or 5 dose groups of eight subjects per group (six active and two placebo) are typically considered sufficient to enable the exclusion of a 10-msec effect at therapeutic concentrations for drugs with a small underlying "true" effect (eg, <3 msec).
+Simulations based on moxifloxacin data from more than 100 TQT studies performed by Huang et al have shown that a study with 24 subjects will in most cases provide sufficient power to demonstrate assay sensitivity based on a C-QTc model 29.
+This however applies to TQT studies in which the number of subjects on a high dose are higher than FIH dose-escalation studies.
+Simulations performed by Ferber et al 30 have also shown that including a sufficient number of subjects on placebo is important to control the number of false negative studies.
+The sample size of FIH studies is not typically based on a formal power calculation to exclude ECG effects.
+However, studies with 4 to 5 dose groups of 8 subjects per group (6 active and 2 placebo) are typically considered sufficient to enable the exclusion of a 10 msec effect at therapeutic concentrations for drugs with a small underlying 'true' effect (e.g., \leq 3 msec).

-The scatter plot of observed ΔQTc and concentrations with simple linear and local regression and the quantile plots can serve as a starting point for more refined modeling.
-For instance, in case 4 a nonlinear model, for example, an E{max} model, may provide a better fit to the data and thereby improve the prediction of the QTc effect.
-In most cases, this is not required by regulators (see the White Paper), but it can be helpful for further internal decisions.10 The models fitted for example 3 can also serve as a starting point to investigate the role of parent and metabolite in the effect on QTc seen.
+The scatter plot of observed Δ QTc and concentrations with simple linear and local regression and the quantile plots can serve as a starting point for a more refined modelling.
+As an example, in Case 4, a nonlinear model, e.g., an E{max} model, may provide a better fit to the data and thereby improved the prediction of the QTc effect.
+In most cases, this is not required by regulators (see White Paper10), but it can be helpful for further internal decisions.
+The models fitted for example 3 can also serve as a starting point to investigate the role of parent and metabolite in the effect on QTc seen.

-None of the examples discussed in this review addresses the scenario when a drug, such as many of those intended to treat cancer, cannot be safely given in high doses to healthy subjects.
-In such cases, the standard has been to apply as many of the elements as possible from the TQT study in trials with the targeted patient population.
+None of the examples discussed in this publication addresses the scenario when a drug, such as many of those intended to treat cancer, cannot be safely given in high doses to healthy subjects.
+In such case, the standard has been to apply as many of the elements as possible from the TQT study into trials in the targeted patient population.
 In many studies in cancer patients, the highest tolerable dose is given and there is no placebo treatment and no positive control.
-Within the inherent limitations of this design, C-QTc analysis can also be applied to demonstrate the lack of a concerning effect on the QTc interval, provided PK is collected, for example, in the dose-escalation phase of an FIH study in cancer patients.31 Such studies are referred to as 6.1 studies in the recently endorsed S7B/E14 Q&A document, which will further promote the utility for this purpose of early patient trials for drugs that cannot be safely given in high doses to healthy subjects.^{27,28} trend by allowing an integrated nonclinical/clinical risk assessment, provided standardized nonclinical assays are used or added.27
+Within the inherent limitations of this design, C-QTc analysis can also be applied to demonstrate the lack of a concerning effect on the QTc interval, provided PK is collected, e.g., in the dose-escalation phase of a FIH study in cancer patients 31.
+Such studies are referred to as 6.1 studies in the recently endorsed S7B/E14 Q&A document, which will further promote the utility for this purpose of early patient trials for drugs that cannot be safely given in high doses to healthy subjects ^{27,28}.